saralemus7/GooglePlay-AnalysisProject/02-data/README.md

 Type: Wether the app of Paid or Free

-Price: Price of the app
+Price: Price of the app, USD

 Content Rating: Age group the app is targeted at - Children / Mature 21+ / Adult